Jee-El/reddit-in-valve-games/README.md

 ## To stay up to date with the changes/fixes

-- Store a copy of your `config.json` file somewhere else.

-- In the terminal/git bash (same path mentioned [above](#done)) :

-`cd <path>`

-`git pull`
+Navigate to the `reddit-in-valve-games` directory/folder, then run `git pull`.

 ## Some Warnings

-- DO NOT make two entries with the same "SUBREDDIT_NAME" value.

-- DO NOT replace "SUBREDDIT_NAME" with the name of a .cfg file that's already in either/both paths.
-For example, it's common to have a file called config.cfg or autoexec.cfg, so don't replace "SUBREDDIT_NAME" with "config" or "autoexec", it'll delete all the contents inside them.
+- For the subreddit name input field, don't enter the name of a .cfg file that's already in either/both paths.
+For example, it's common to have a file called config.cfg or autoexec.cfg, so don't enter `config` or `autoexec`, it'll delete all the contents inside them.

-- It's better not to change any other settings in the .json file unless you know what you are doing.
-Currently the script will work, meaning you can run the command, a maximum of 30 times a day (since the last time you ran the script for the first time), sometimes less, this is because sending too many requests to reddit sounds like a bad idea, but yeah you can change the "maximum_requests" value to a higher value if you want to be able to use it more than 30 times.
-The good thing is that the hot page of subreddits isn't updated often enough for you to use the shortcut many times for a meaningful reason, so you'll just see the same contents bound to the same keys.
+- Currently the script will work, meaning you can click on the `Run` button, a maximum of 30 times a day (since the last time you ran the script for the first time), sometimes less, this is because sending too many requests to reddit sounds like a bad idea.
+The good thing is that the hot pages of subreddits aren't updated often enough for you to run the script many times for a meaningful reason, so you'll just see the same contents bound to the same keys.